 Contributions to the ORSO scheme by the Group and the employees are calculated as specified percentages of each employee's basic salary.
 Where employees leave the scheme prior to the full vesting of the employer's contributions, the amount of forfeited contributions is used to reduce the contributions payable by the Group.
-As at 30 June 2015, all available forfeited contributions had been utilised by the Group to reduce its contributions payable (2014: same).
+As at 30 June 2016, all available forfeited contributions had been utilised by the Group to reduce its contributions payable (2015: same).

 The MPF scheme was established under the Hong Kong Mandatory Provident Fund Scheme Ordinance in December 2000 and the Group's employees may elect to join the MPF scheme.
-Both the Group and the employees are each required to make contributions to the scheme at 5% of the employees' relevant income, subject to a cap of monthly relevant income of \$30,000 (2014: \$25,000 to \$30,000).
+Both the Group and the employees are each required to make contributions to the scheme at 5% of the employees' relevant income, subject to a cap of monthly relevant income of \$30,000 (2015: same).
 Contributions to the scheme vest immediately.

-15 Net exchange (gain)/loss
+14 Net exchange loss/(gain)

-The exchange differences (credited)/charged to the consolidated profit and loss account are included as follows:
+The exchange differences charged/(credited) to the consolidated profit and loss account are included as follows:

-2015 \$000 2014 \$000
+2016 \$000 2015 \$000

-Other operating expenses Finance costs (note 9) 6,827 (7,105) 7,112 18,008
+Other operating expenses Finance costs (note 9) 12,144 48,219 6,827 (7,105)

-(278) 25,120
+60,363 (278)